giampaolo/psutil/docs/index.rst

   Return an iterator yielding a :class:`Process` class instance for all running processes on the local machine.
-  This should be preferred over :func:`psutil.pids()` to iterate over processes as it's safe from race condition.
+  This should be preferred over :func:`psutil.pids()` to iterate over processes, as retrieving info is safe from race conditions.

   Every :class:`Process` instance is only created once, and then cached for the next time :func:`psutil.process_iter()` is called (if PID is still alive).
-  Also it makes sure process PIDs are not reused.

   *attrs* and *ad_value* have the same meaning as in :meth:`Process.as_dict()`.
   If *attrs* is specified :meth:`Process.as_dict()` result will be stored as a